SabreBirdOne/BlasterBrowser/docs/database_schema.md

 The database collects data about blaster listings.
 - Each listing is uniquely identified by an ID
 - Each listing has a price.
 Listings with variable prices have a price of -1.
-- Each listing may have a link to the a webpage, and a description.
+- Each listing may have a name, link to the a webpage, and a description.

 **Relationships**